Win More Customer Engagement by Adding Interactivity to Your Content Marketing Strategy

 - Provide information about your audience’s habits and challenges

-- Give audience members insight into what others are saying
+- Give your customers insight into what other customers are saying

-Video: There’s a reason Facebook focused its latest algorithm update around video with Facebook Live.
-Video has become a hugely successful content format and a way for B2B marketers to add significant value to their content.
-Incorporating pop-up questions or calls-to-action not only gives the viewer something to do beyond just watching, but it provides you with measurable
+Videos: There’s a reason nearly every social platform offers live video, with Instagram’s Reels the latest immersive way to share.
+Video has become a hugely successful content format and a way for B2B marketers to add significant value to their brands.
+Incorporating pop-up questions or calls-to-action within the video not only gives the viewer something to do beyond just watching, but it provides you with measurable data.

 Guides: You can’t go wrong with a highly-visual presentation of information.
-Take users on an interactive journey to answer a question or get information that otherwise would have been bullet-point text and bulky paragraphs.
-Here’s how Purchasing Power employed an interactive guide to help buyers navigate the process of purchasing a new laptop.
+Take users on an interactive journey to answer a question or get information that otherwise would have been bullet-point text and paragraphs of copy.

 Calculators: Have complicated, mathematical information you’re trying to convey?
 The answer is simpler than you’d think: use a calculator.
-Marketers are often turning to interactive calculators to help users get answers to number-driven questions, like this onefrom Navicure Payments.
+Marketers are often turning to interactive calculators to help users get answers to number-driven questions.

-There will always remain a place in any B2B organization’s content strategy for E-books, static infographics, white papers and other tried-and-true content for generating traffic and leads.
-But it’s critical to ask yourself if you could be pushing your content marketing a step further to cut through the content noise and truly stand out.
+We’re not suggesting you replace tried-and-true “static” content, but it’s important to ask yourself if you could be pushing your content marketing further to cut through the content noise and truly stand out.